Exploring Quantumness at Long-Baseline Neutrino Experiments: Results

 Here, $\mu_{\rm Q}$ is the best-fit mean of the quantum distribution, when fitted with a Gaussian distribution, $\mu_{\rm Classical}$ and $\sigma_{\rm Classical}$ are the mean and standard deviation of the Gaussian best fit corresponding to a given classical distribution.

 In~\cref{tab:significance}, we show the statistical significance of quantum behavior for each of the four long-baseline neutrino experiments: MINOS, NOvA, T2K, and DUNE.
+The final significance for quantumness is impacted by several factors: the measured oscillation probabilities and their uncertainties, the total range of neutrino energies, the total number of energy triplets, the number of data points, as well as the choice of classical baselines for comparison against the quantum scenario.
 The more conservative result, between the separation of $(i)$ quantum and classical FC predictions, and $(ii)$ quantum and classical EF predictions, is highlighted in blue.
 Note that comparing against the classical FC method leads to a more conservative statistical significance for MINOS and T2K data, and DUNE benchmark.
 In contrast, comparing against the classical EF method gives a more conservative answer for NOvA.

 The comparatively larger values of $N_{\rm Q\text{-}EF}^{(\sigma)}$ in~\cref{tab:significance} arise because the classical EF $z_{\rm RMS}$ distribution has a smaller mean $\mu_{\rm EF}$ and a narrower width $\sigma_{\rm EF}$.
 Specifically, the large value of $N_{\rm Q\text{-}EF}^{(\sigma)} \approx 58.9\sigma$ for DUNE can be explained qualitatively through~\cref{fig:classical_EF_best_fit}, where we show the correlators ($C_{ij}$) for the best fit obtained via the classical EF method, for MINOS, and DUNE.
 The smallness of the best fit value $\Gamma = 5.90\times 10^{-3}~\rm{GeV}/\rm{km}$ for MINOS allows the classical EF correlator to have values close to 1 (see left panel of~\cref{fig:classical_EF_best_fit}), especially at lower $L/E_\nu$.
 However, for DUNE we obtain $\Gamma = 1.35\times 10^{-2}~\mathrm{GeV}/\mathrm{km}$, which leads to a much smaller correlator.
 Moreover, the smaller uncertainty on the muon neutrino survival probability for DUNE directly translates into a smaller uncertainty on the correlator $C_{ij}$.
 For DUNE, unlike MINOS, the near-zero values of $C_{ij}$ with small uncertainties make the classical EF method less likely to violate the LGI, and even when this happens, the violation is typically small.
 As a result, the $z_{\rm RMS}$ distribution for DUNE has a small mean and standard deviation, which leads to a large value of $N_{\rm Q\text{-}EF}^{(\sigma)}$.